 Serious and prolonged bullying leaves scars for life.
 The modern world is contributing to the problem with busy parents, children playing less outside and with each other, and having access to social networks online.
 Many of today’s children are couch potatoes, hurried and over-scheduled in many ways and this causes a heightened sense of stress and stressed children are more prone to being bullies or victims.
 Children need adults to keep children in our schools and homes safe and maybe this is where the problem really begins.

 Maybe if we all slowed down a little, hurried less, allowed our precious children their whole childhood to grow up and invested heaps of time guiding our children how to be kind, caring and decent, bullying would disappear.
 Until then, we as educators need to do all we can to make our schools safe, friendly and fair places for our students.
 We need to value the art of good teaching which includes people making as well as academic success.
 Remember, fairness tastes like chocolate to the human brain and that seems like an easy place to start.

-A version of this article was published in Teachers Matter magazine in 2012.
 Download the PDF version of the article here.